duffee/Mojolicious_session_example/README.md

 and having to try out a few ideas after reading the documentation.
 I use it as a sandbox meaning that it follows my train of thought, so it backtracks now and then as I learn something new (like Config files).
+You'll also see where I've run out of steam when TODOs start popping up in the text.

 Pointing out parts that are confusing would be a great help.
 I would welcome anything that identifies how a section could be clearer,